 Much is said about committing to your word in business.
 It’s always been important and has become increasingly so in today’s transparent world.

 While most of us want to keep our word every day, we sometimes set ourselves up for failure by promising too much, too soon.
-When working with the media or clients, your word is everything!
+When working with the media, your team, or your clients, your word is everything!

 Committing to your word: